annasrauther/WP-SPA/README.md

 - **Prettier**: Prettier is used for code formatting to maintain a consistent code style throughout the project.
 It works seamlessly with ESLint to ensure code quality.

 - **Husky, Commitlint, lint-staged**: These tools are set up to enforce a standardized commit message format and run linting checks on staged files before commits.
 This ensures code consistency and quality throughout the development process.

+### Prerequisites

+Before setting up and running the WP-SPA project, ensure you have the following prerequisites in place:

+1. **WordPress Instance**: You should have a WordPress instance with REST API endpoints available for Posts and Pages.
+These endpoints are required for fetching content for the WP-SPA application.

+2. **CORS Configuration**: If you are running the WordPress instance locally, make sure to enable Cross-Origin Resource Sharing (CORS) and allow access from `http://localhost:3000` as the origin.
+This allows the WP-SPA application to efficiently make requests to the WordPress API.

+3. **JWT Authentication**: Ensure that JWT (JSON Web Token) Authentication is set up and configured on your WordPress instance.
+Specifically, make sure the following endpoints are available for efficient authentication:
+   - `/jwt-auth/v1/token`
+   - `/jwt-auth/v1/token/validate`

+These prerequisites are essential to ensure the smooth functioning of the WP-SPA project and proper integration with your WordPress instance.

 ### Installation and Setup